Register local dedicated servers with AMS

 Introduction

-You can register a locally-run dedicated server into AMS using the AMS Simulator.
-This allows you to utilize the matchmaker and session services to put players into your local dedicated servers, enabling you to test your game flow end-to-end without having to upload dedicated servers into AMS.
+You can register a locally-run dedicated server (DS) with AMS using the AMS Simulator.
+This allows you to test your game flow end-to-end, including matchmaking and session formation, without having to upload dedicated servers into AMS.
+This guide walks you through the steps to register your local dedicated server with AMS.

 Each namespace can register up to 10 local dedicated servers.